amandasaurus/osm-lump-ways/README.md

 JSON property `is_in:natural=coastline` which is `true` iff this node is also a member of a way with the `natural=coastline` tag, false otherwise.

+### `ends-full-upstreams`

+Only with `--ends-upstreams` argument.
+File of MultiLineStrings showing, for each end, where the upstreams are.
+Useful to find why there's a big upstream end somewhere.

+`--ends-upstreams-min-upstream-m 1e6 --ends-upstreams-max-nodes 1000` is a good tradeoff for calculation speed & file size, which still shows the relevant upstreams

 ## Loop removal

 After the loops are detected, all the edges (way segments) in the loops are